 A Tour of Fell’s Point

-Fell’s point is a historic, waterfront neighborhood in Baltimore.
-Here’s how to make a day of it.
+Fell’s Point is a historic, waterfront neighborhood in Baltimore.
+Here’s how to make a day of your Fell's Point explorations.

-One of the oldest neighborhoods in Baltimore, Fell’s Point was once a bustling shipbuilding port.
+One of the oldest neighborhoods in Baltimore, Fell’s Point was once a bustling shipbuilding port, and has served as the home to jazz singer Billie Holiday and abolitionist Frederick Douglass.
 Its visage has remained largely unchanged since its founding—picture Belgian block streets, waterfront restaurants and cozy boutiques just a few blocks east of the Inner Harbor.
 Spend a day during your next visit to Baltimore exploring historic Fell’s Point.
 There are so many things to see, eat, do and enjoy in this walkable neighborhood.

 Things To Do in Fell's Point